craigspaeth/glowup/README.md

 # Principles

-- **Twinkle believes in science.** If there isn't research using the scientific method to prove something's effectiveness, then it's not worth the DX cost.
+- **We believe in science.** If there isn't research using the scientific method to prove something's effectiveness, then it's not worth the DX cost.
 - **The testing pyramid is great therefore pure functions are great.** [TDD](https://www.researchgate.net/publication/3249271_Guest_Editors'_Introduction_TDD--The_Art_of_Fearless_Programming) is one of the few scientifically proven ways to reduce a large amount of bugs so it's worth the DX cost.
 Functions that [compose](https://redux.js.org/api/compose/) or [flow](https://lodash.com/docs/4.17.15#flow) together with a [ctx](https://github.com/gleam-wisp/wisp?tab=readme-ov-file#handlers) record are awesome.
 They're simple to break up control flow into pure functions that are easy to unit test and apply TDD.
 - **Static types are for DX not correctness.** [The research](https://danluu.com/empirical-pl/) on static types shows that it only reduces _production_ bugs by at most 15% and most likely 2–5% (there's no evidence backing [the AirBnB claim](https://www.reddit.com/r/typescript/comments/aofcik/38_of_bugs_at_airbnb_could_have_been_prevented_by/) yet).
 Therefore static types are primarily useful as a DX tool (intellisense, documentation, etc.) and as such, it shouldn't get in the way of DX and it's okay to do some hacky things to get static types to work.
 - **Stand on the shoulders of giants.** Gleam has the potential to build a large adoption.
 It intends to be simple instead of clever.
 It embraces javascript instead of belittling it.
 It has a pragmatic vibe that doesn't throw the baby out with the bathwater.
 Let's help Gleam become more popular by embracing popular patterns and libraries from the Erlang/JS ecosystem like Cowboy and React instead of re-inventing the wheel as long as they don't get too in the way of Twinkle's principles.
 It's APIs should be familiar to users of the giant.